saeidnavaser/JavaScript_course/Chapter_02/007_Variables/Readme.md

 # Variables

-Variable is like a class of water that you can put/take something into/from it and use it when you need it.
+Variable is like a glass of water that you can put/take something into/from it and use it when you need it.
 So basically data can be stored in variables.

 ## How to declare a variable?